 This year, local designers from Hannah Sutter Interiors, Notting Hill Antiques, Roost Oklahoma, Scout Studios, Amber Nicole & Co., Winter House Interiors and Calvert’s Plant Interiors have been selected to decorate rooms in the Overholser Mansion in their own unique styles.
 The home will feature holiday trees and mantles reflecting styles from modern to traditional, while on the outside Freedom Lawn & Landscapes will install holiday lights, brightening the home’s exterior for neighbors and motorists.
 The home will be open for tours throughout December during normal operating hours.
 The mansion will be closed for tours during the month of January.

 For more information, please contact Cayla Lewis at 405-525-5325 or email@example.com.
 The Overholser Mansion is located at 405 NW 15th St. in Oklahoma City.

 The Overholser Mansion is an affiliate of the Oklahoma Historical Society.
-The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma.
+The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma and its people.
 Founded in 1893 by members of the Territorial Press Association, the OHS maintains museums, historic sites and affiliates across the state.
 Through its research archives, exhibits, educational programs and publications the OHS chronicles the rich history of Oklahoma.
 For more information about the OHS, please visit www.okhistory.org.